OPL Desk Spectroscope with Precision Stand$235.00

 - Precision stand allows for optimal ease and control, holds spectroscope firmly at correct angle, and provides rotating stone table

-- Light source required (we recommend the Flex Light)
+- Light source required

 The spectroscope is a relatively small instrument that analyzes light passing through a stone.